-Services of Holy Communion are held every 3rd Sunday at 9am.
+Services of Holy Communion are usually held on every 3rd Sunday at 9am.

 The Chapel is also available for weddings - please check with the Churchwarden or Church of England website for eligibility criteria; baptisms and funerals.
-Details are on our Links Page.
+Current fees are available on the General Information page

-To see a wonderful timelapse video of the snowdrops at St. Raphael's, click on the link below:
+To see a wonderful timelapse video of the snowdrops at St. Raphael's, click on the following link: http://youtu.be/R0_VHG52fvY

 For information about other churches and services in the area click on the following link www.moorlandteam.org.uk

 Safeguarding - Please see our statement on the General Information page.

 If you have a concern about the safety of someone or the actions of someone working with children or vulnerable addults, please speak to someone: